luyadev/luya/docs/guide/en/app-filters.md

 Create new Filter
 -----------------

-Create your custom filters which will be imported during exec/import
+Create your custom filters which will be imported during import

 ```php
 <?php